Seansteezy/STEEZY.AI/README.md

 📄 License

-Steezy AI is licensed under the MIT License.
+Steezy.AI is licensed under the MIT License.
 See the LICENSE file for more details.

 ---